 The ideal candidate will possess many of the following qualifications and personal attributes:

-- Law degree from an accredited law school (applications from individuals receiving a JD in the spring of 2022 are welcome); bar admission not necessary.
+- Law degree from an accredited law school; bar admission not necessary.

 - Critical and creative thinking to challenge systems of oppression and the people and institutions that uphold them.

 - Commitment to challenging subjugation in all forms, and to building internal structures that elevate historically marginalized groups and individuals.

 - Ability to clearly communicate, both verbally and in writing, in a way that moves people to take action.
 The ideal candidate will be comfortable with both external or public-facing communication, and internal and 1:1 communication.

 - Ability to work in a self-directed manner, solving problems and navigating obstacles as they arise, while also taking initiative to seek support when needed.

 - Demonstrated experience in organizing, advocacy campaigns, and/or policy work.

 We strongly encourage people with the following identities to apply: Black and Indigenous people; people of color; LGBTQIA+, women and non-binary people; people living with disabilities; and others with lived experience being part of marginalized communities.

 - 100% company paid individual medical, dental, & vision insurance coverage.